Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 .. _subcellular_localization:

-subcellular_localization (subcellular localization prediction)
+localization (subcellular localization prediction)
 --------------------------------------------------------------

-``subcellular localization`` can predict the subcellular localization of CDSs.
+``localization`` can predict the subcellular localization of CDSs.
 Some statistics and visualization files are provided as well.

 - **Required tools**